iihc2024/iihc2024.github.io/docs/Problem_Definition/basicdef.md

 The central entity of the problem is the patient.
 For each patient, we have the following relevant information:

-* _mandatory/optional_: mandatory patients must be admitted during the scheduling period, while the admission of optional patients can be postponed;
+* **mandatory/optional**: mandatory patients must be admitted during the scheduling period, while the admission of optional patients can be postponed;
-* _release date_: earliest possible admission date for the patient;
+* **release date**: earliest possible admission date for the patient;
-* _due date_: latest possible admission date, provided only for mandatory patients;
+* **due date**: latest possible admission date, provided only for mandatory patients;
-* _age group (category)_: a patient belongs to an age group (e.g.,~infant, youth, adult, elder); the list of age groups is fully ordered;
+* **age group (category)**: a patient belongs to an age group (e.g.,~infant, youth, adult, elder); the list of age groups is fully ordered;
-* _gender_: each patient belongs to a gender group (e.g. man/woman);
+* **gender**: each patient belongs to a gender group (e.g. Gender A, Gender B);
-* _length of stay_: duration of the hospitalization in days;
+* **length of stay**: duration of the hospitalization in days;
-* _incompatible rooms_: set of rooms that cannot be allocated to the patient because they do not have the specific equipment or the necessary isolation;
+* **incompatible rooms**: set of rooms that cannot be allocated to the patient because they do not have the specific equipment or the necessary isolation;
-* _surgeon_: each patient needs a surgery with an expected duration that will be performed by a pre-assigned surgeon; we assume that surgery day and admission day always coincide;
+* **surgeon**: each patient needs a surgery with an expected duration that will be performed by a pre-assigned surgeon; we assume that surgery day and admission day always coincide;
-* _generated workload_: the workload profile generated by a patient is described by a vector that starts from the early shift of the admission day and ends by the night shift on the discharge day; the length of the vector is 3 times his/her length of stay;
+* **generated workload**: the workload profile generated by a patient is described by a vector that starts from the early shift of the admission day and ends by the night shift on the discharge day; the length of the vector is 3 times his/her length of stay;
-* _minimum skill level_: this is another vector of length 3 times the length of stay of the patient.
+* **minimum skill level**: this is another vector of length 3 times the length of stay of the patient.
 It represents the minimum skill level of the nurse, required by the patient in each shift/day.

 In this formulation, it is assumed that each patient's admission and discharge occur after the night shift and before the early shift.
 Consequently, the patient's hospital stay commences with the early shift on their admission day.